siansiansu/zelda-botw-100-completion/README.md

-# 100 Percent Completion Checklist in The Legend of Zelda: Breath of the Wild
+# The 100% Breath of the Wild Guide

 - [x] Activate all 15 Sheikah Towers.
 - [x] Complete all 15 Main Quests (excluding "Destroy Ganon").